 Attribute

 As you can see above, there are two ways to define a schema type for a property.
-You can either use the shorthand notation (leave out type
+You can use the shorthand notation (leave out type

 altogether) or an object notation.
 If you use the object notation {...}